MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyNewContainerSuffix</b>.

-#### NewContainerSuffix.NextContainerSuffix

-The number to use as the suffix of the file name for the next container in the log.
-To form the file name, the number is converted to a string of decimal digits and appended to the prefix string.
-The number is incremented for the file name of each subsequent container.

 ### -field PolicyParameters.NewContainerSuffix.NextContainerSuffix

 The number to use as the suffix of the file name for the next container in the log.
 To form the file name, the number is converted to a string of decimal digits and appended to the prefix string.
 The number is incremented for the file name of each subsequent container.